Adopting your first family dog is very heartwarming but also can be a bit of a challenge.

 - How much time and effort can I dedicate?
 Dogs require daily walking and lots of attention.
-If you are frequently away from home, dogs can develop separation anxiety and destructive behaviors.
+Dogs can develop separation anxiety and destructive behaviors if you are frequently away from home.

 - How much space do I have?
 While some dogs are accustomed to apartment living, larger breeds such as German Shepherds or Golden Retrievers may not fare well in limited square footage.

 - Who will also be living with my dog?
 If you reside in a multi-person household, everyone involved has to be on board with your decision.
 Otherwise, adopting a dog could create tension.

 Getting your supplies in order beforehand will make for an easy transition if you’ve decided to commit to adoption.
 On another note—congratulations!
 Below are a few items you should have in your animal arsenal before taking your new dog home.

 - Food: Some dog food brands carry breed-specific kibble or provide options for special dietary needs.
 Incorporate a diet that is ideal for your dog’s size, age, and activity levels.
 You will need at least two bowls for food and water.

 - Grooming Supplies: Basics such as a brush, nail clippers, and shampoo will typically suffice, with occasional trips to a professional groomer in between.